Punds101/Punds101.github.io/README.md

 - **Skills**: Overview of my technical expertise.
 - **Contact**: Form to reach out for collaborations or inquiries.

-## Contributing

-If you’d like to contribute to this project, please feel free to submit a pull request or open an issue.
-Your feedback and contributions are welcome!

 ## Acknowledgments

 - **WISS Schulen für Wirtschaft Informatik Immobilien**: For providing the foundational education and skills development.
 - **GitHub**: For hosting and version control.

+## Contact Me

+If you'd like to get in touch regarding collaborations or inquiries, please reach out through the contact form on my website: [Contact Me](https://dominikkoenitzer.ch/#contact).